The arcsin function

 the shape of the graph is otherwise unchanged.

-If you compare the Arcsin graph to the sin graph
+If you compare the Arcsine graph to the sine graph

 then you see that one can be gotten from the other by interchanging the